KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

     ##               0               0              12              17

-Now, I am building an imputation model that uses all columns in the dataset and to predict these missing values, by the method of “Bag Decision Tree”.
+Now, I am building an imputation model that uses all columns in the dataset to predict these missing values, by the method of “Bagged Decision Trees”.

 ``` r
 # Imputation